Ottawa's mayor says nearly a year after the convoy, it's time to reopen once-occupied street | CBC News

 The procedure around how council will decide on the reopening seems unusual.

-For council decisions of any magnitude, city staff usually prepare a report with recommendations on what election officials should do.
+For council decisions of any magnitude, city staff usually prepare a report with recommendations on what elected officials should do.

 That hasn't happened here.